RedHatGov/sre-workshop-code/README.md

 ## Setup

-Run the following as a cluster admin.
+Run the following as cluster admin.

 Install the service mesh operators: